Clark Olofsson: Early years

-Olofsson was born on 1 February 1947 in Trollhättan, Sweden, into a home with extensive alcohol problems.
+Olofsson was born on 1 February 1947 in Trollhättan, Sweden, into a home with extensive problems.
 Olofsson had two younger sisters.
 His mother was a cashier and his father an asphalt worker.
-When Clark was 11 years old, his father left the family and soon after, his mother felt ill and was admitted to Lillhagens psychiatric hospital in Hisings Backa.
+When Clark was 11 years old, his father left the family and soon after, his mother fell ill and was admitted to Lillhagens psychiatric hospital in Hisings Backa.
 Her problems led to the three children being placed in foster care.
 Olofsson was unhappy in his foster family and to get out of there, he forged his mother's signature and enrolled in a sailors' school.
 On the ship Ballade, a 14-year-old Olofsson sailed around the world, including between Japan and South America.
 When he was 15, he disembarked from the boat and moved home to his mother, who had regained control of her life, and started working in a shop.
 The children were returned to her care and they moved to an apartment in Slätta Damm on Hisingen, Gothenburg.
 There he was a neighbor of future journalist Janne Josefsson.
 The family later moved to Köldgatan in Biskopsgården.